goodplayer/image_postgres/README.md

 # add parameter as a mounted file:
 # -v /home/server/01-pgcustom.conf:/pgconf/01-pgcustom.conf
 ```

+**Important**

+* Change the superuser password after initialized.
+The superuser is `admin`
+* Change the replication user password after initialized.
+The replication user is `replica`

 **Note 1**: Configure `shared_preload_libraries` parameter to enable specific extensions.
 Use comma if multiple
 libraries